Stan015/learn-java/README.md

 Here I document what I learnt from online resources to better understand java.

+You can also check out [learn-spring](https://github.com/Stan015/learn-spring) repo where I practiced Java Sprint Framework.

 ## The anatomy of java

 - The smallest building block of java is Function.